-- the processing is unlawful and you oppose the erasure of the personal data and request the restriction of its use instead;
+- If the processing is unlawful and you refuse to erase the personal data and instead request restriction of the use of the personal data;

 4.4 Right to erasure

-4.4.1 Duty to erase
+4.4.1 Obligation to erase

-- the personal data concerning you has been unlawfully processed;
+- The personal data concerning you has been processed unlawfully.

-4.4.2 Informing third parties
+4.4.2 Information to third parties

-- for exercising the right of freedom of expression and information;
+- To exercise the right to freedom of expression and information;

-4.5 Right to be informed
+4.5 Right to information

-If you have exercised your right to rectification, erasure, or restriction of processing with regard to the controller, the controller is obligated to communicate any rectification or erasure of personal data concerning you or restriction of its processing to each recipient to whom the data has been disclosed, unless this proves impossible or involves a disproportionate effort.
+If you have asserted the right to rectification, erasure or restriction of processing against the controller, the controller is obliged to communicate this rectification or erasure of the data or restriction of processing to all recipients to whom the personal data concerning you have been disclosed, unless this proves impossible or involves a disproportionate effort.
 You have the right to be informed of these recipients by the controller.

 4.6 Right to data portability

-In exercising this right, you also have the right to have the personal data concerning you be transmitted by one controller directly to another controller, insofar as this is technically feasible.
+In exercising this right, you also have the right to require that the personal data concerning you be transmitted by one controller directly to another controller, insofar as this is technically feasible.
 The freedoms and rights of other persons must not be affected by this.

-The right to data portability does not apply to the processing of personal data necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller.
+The right to data portability does not apply to the processing of personal data necessary for the performance of a task in the public interest or in the exercise of public authority delegated to the controller.

 4.7 Right to object

-4.9 Automated individual decision-making, including profiling
+4.9 Automated decision-making in individual cases including profiling

-- is necessary for entering into, or performance of, a contract between you and the controller;
+- is necessary for the conclusion or performance of a contract between you and the controller;

-- is based on your explicit consent.
+- is made with your express consent.

-4.10.
-Right to lodge a complaint with a supervisory authority
+4.10 Right to lodge a complaint with a supervisory authority

 Without prejudice to any other administrative or judicial remedy, you have the right to lodge a complaint with a supervisory authority, in particular in the Member State of your place of residence, place of work or place of the alleged infringement, if you believe that the processing of your personal data violates the GDPR.